MITgcm/MITgcm/doc/examples/examples.rst

 - This line sets parameter :varlink:`nTimeSteps`, the (integer) number of timesteps the model will integrate forward.
 Below, we have set this to integrate for just 10 time steps, for MITgcm automated testing purposes (:numref:`code_testing_protocols`).
 To integrate the solution to near steady state, uncomment the line a few lines further down where we set the value to 77760 time steps.
-When you make this change, be sure to comment out the line that sets :varlink:`monitorFreq` (see below).
+When you make this change, be sure to also comment out the line that sets :varlink:`monitorFreq` (see below).

   .. literalinclude:: ../../verification/tutorial_barotropic_gyre/input/data
        :start-at: nTimeSteps=10